thosgood/this-weeks-finds/markdown/101-151/week150.md

 quite big: it's called the "Lazard ring".
 And this universal aspect of complex cobordism theory makes it the king of all complex oriented generalized cohomology theories.
-I really should spend about 10 pages explaining it to you in detail, but I won't\....
+I really should spend about 10 pages explaining it to you in detail, but I won't....

-\... because I want to finally say a word about elliptic cohomology!
+... because I want to finally say a word about elliptic cohomology!

 I've talked a lot about elliptic curves in ["Week 13"](#week13), ["Week 125"](#week125) and ["Week 126"](#week126), so I get to assume you know about them: an elliptic curve is a 1-dimensional compact complex manifold which is also an abelian group.
 As such, any elliptic curve gives a formal group law.
-And thus we can wonder if this formal group law comes from a complex oriented cohomology theory\... and it does!
+And thus we can wonder if this formal group law comes from a complex oriented cohomology theory... and it does!
 And this is elliptic cohomology!

-Now this is just the beginning of a long story: there's much more to say, and I don't have the energy to say it here\... but I'll just tantalize you with some of the high points.
+Now this is just the beginning of a long story: there's much more to say, and I don't have the energy to say it here... but I'll just tantalize you with some of the high points.
 Since elliptic curves can be thought of as the worldsheets of strings, there are a bunch of interesting relationships between string theory and elliptic cohomology.